chronoB/SpotifyDataAnalyzer/README.md

 ## Plans

 - add the possibility to sort for genre.
 Need external lib for that.
 Don't know if possible
+- add the spotify audio analyze api for fancy stuff
+- add multiple year support (if not already happened)
 - add more analyzers (searchHistory analyzer, general information analyzer).
 Therefor maybe restructure the code

 ## Contributions are welcome!
 <a name="contribution"></a>